By Ryan Keating-Lambert

 The visuals also stay true to Aronofsky’s signature style and provide some wonderful flashbacks to his other two ‘creation’ tales, The Fountain and Noah.
 The haunting heart motifs, including the exquisite portrayal on the film’s poster, look like they’re straight out of Noah, and the amber colour scheme reminds us of that womb-like creation light in The Fountain.

-It’s the jarring sound library though that puts the icing on the cake.
+It’s the jarring sound library by Johann Johansson though that puts the icing on the cake.
 The birth scene is especially intense and reminds one of those terrifying drug trips in Requiem for a Dream.
-At this point, Mother! becomes an extremely violent, fast-paced, and surrealist interpretation of the plague of humanity upon mother earth, as well as a strong nod to the trials and tribulations of fame and obsession – themes often explored in Aronofsky films.
+By this point, Mother! has become an extremely violent, fast-paced, and surrealist interpretation of the plague of humanity upon mother earth, as well as a strong nod to the trials and tribulations of fame and obsession – themes often explored in Aronofsky films.

 The spectacular crescendo in the last half an hour will either make or break you.
 Lawrence’s wholesome mother-figure and white swan innocence inevitably crumble, and things begin to spiral out of control.
-There’s also a surprising cameo by Kristen Wiig that serves as one of the film’s most memorable scenes.
+There’s also a surprising cameo by Kristen Wiig that serves as one of the film’s most memorable, and disturbing scenes.

 Some will consider this to be torture porn.
-It’s extremely violent and not a film for the faint of heart.
+It’s fairly violent and not for the faint of heart.
 Yes, I’m talking about THAT scene in particular.
 However, isn’t that the whole point?
 The ongoing destruction of the earth is hardly subtle, after all.

 Fans of Aronofsky’s work are going to love this.
 Mother! was marketed as a ‘movie that you’re gonna hate’, and some people definitely will.
 There’s so much going on here that it’s overwhelming at times, and it certainly comes off as pretentious, but this is honestly filmmaking at its best.
 No matter what your opinion, you’ve got to marvel at the ambition behind it.
 It really sticks with you.